seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Our means secure us, and our mere defects
 Prove our commodities.
 O dear son Edgar,
 Might I but live to see thee in my touch,
-I'ld say I had eyes again!
+I'd say I had eyes again! /

 **Old Man**
-How now!
+/ How now!
 Who's there?

-'Tis poor mad Tom.

 **EDGAR**
 *\[Aside]*
+O gods!
+Who is't can say 'I am at the worst'?
+I am worse than e'er I was. /

+**Old Man**
+/ 'Tis poor mad Tom.

+**EDGAR**
+*\[Aside]*
 And worse I may be yet: the worst is not
 So long as we can say 'This is the worst.'

-**Old Man**
-Fellow, where goest?

 **GLOUCESTER**
-He has some reason, else he could not beg.
-I' the last night's storm I such a fellow saw;
-Which made me think a man a worm: my son
-Came then into my mind;

-As flies to wanton boys, are we to the gods.
-They kill us for their sport.

-**EDGAR**
-Bless thee, master!

-**GLOUCESTER**
-Is that the naked fellow?
+Is that the naked fellow? /

 **Old Man**
-Ay, my lord.
+/ Ay, my lord.

 **GLOUCESTER**
 Then, prithee, get thee gone: if, for my sake,
 Thou wilt o'ertake us, hence a mile or twain,
 I' the way toward Dover, do it for ancient love;
 And bring some covering for this naked soul,
-Who I'll entreat to lead me.
+Who I'll entreat to lead me. /

+**Old Man**
+/ Alack, sir, he is mad.

+**GLOUCESTER**
 'Tis the times' plague, when madmen lead the blind.

 **Old Man**
 I'll bring him the best 'parel that I have,
-Come on't what will.
+Come on't what will. /

 *Exit*

 **GLOUCESTER**
-Sirrah, naked fellow,--
+/ Sirrah, naked fellow,--

 **EDGAR**
-Poor Tom's a-cold.
+Poor Tom's a-cold. /

 *\[Aside]*
-I cannot daub it further.
+/ I cannot daub it further.
-And yet I must.--Bless thy sweet eyes, they bleed.
+And yet I must. /

+/ --Bless thy sweet eyes, they bleed.

 **GLOUCESTER**
 Know'st thou the way to Dover?